What is LUNA? Crypto token soars past Dogecoin and Shiba Inu

 Could Luna become the new face of crypto?

 It definitely has a long way to go: Crypto poster child bitcoin still reigns supreme with a market cap nearing $1 trillion (Ethereum is a distant second at around $500 billion, and Binance Coin is third at roughly $100 billion).
 Luna’s market cap is just $27 billion.
-However, the business of Ethereum killers is booming, with experts calling the class of new rivals—which also includes number six coin Cardano and number fourteen coin Polygon—the next millionaire makers.
+However, the business of Ethereum killers is booming, with experts calling the new class of rivals—which also includes number six coin Cardano and number fourteen coin Polygon—the next millionaire makers.